nordie69/earthquakes-and-volcanoes/README.md

 Aiming for a global eruption forecasting model, future work should explore advanced forecasting algorithms, additional clustering techniques, and causal inference methods, fostering overall disaster preparedness.

+## Repository
+Repository for the Final Project Report (Thesis) submitted as the examined coursework of the module DSM500 Final project of MSc Data Science and  Artificial Intelligence (DSAI) at the University of London.
+This repository completely lists the Python scripts together with the scraped raw data and all results to ensure a transparent and reproducible research.

 ## Directory structure
+The directory structure gives an overview about the data and the structure.
 <pre>
 root
 |